 Another good idea is to ask your existing customers, newsletter readers, website users, and social media followers.
 This can be in the form of a short survey on Facebook, Twitter, or LinkedIn.
 Or, make it even easier for them and ask if they're interested in content idea XYZ.
 By clicking "yes" they can then subscribe to a distribution list.

 You can also ask directly which complex issues you should cover and investigate.
 This will also give you further insight into how your target group actually thinks and what issues they're interested in.
 All of this will help you answer your intended readership's questions as precisely as possible.

-You can let the idea of a "Minimum Viable Product" from the lean startup approach inspire you.
-Before starting its service, for example, Dropbox created a landing page with a video showing the planned functionality.
-The product didn't yet exist.
-However, the startup could test whether it was on the right track based on the reactions.
+Or you can be inspired by the idea of the "Minimum Viable Product" from the Lean Startup approach.
+Dropbox, for example, created a landing page with a video showing the planned functionality before launching its service.
+There was no product at the time.
+However, the startup was able to test whether it was on the right track based on the reactions.

 If you've planned an extensive white paper, for example, create a landing page for it explaining your idea and the possible content.
 Give users the chance to leave their email address at the end.
 This way, you not only validate your idea but also collect readers before you even start writing.

-Another bonus is you can ask these interested parties what information they'd like to see in the white paper.
-You'll then receive further data to improve your idea.
-It may even be useful to promote this landing page on a trial basis, for example with Ads on Facebook or Google.
-With a A/B test you can also check if some wordings work better than others.
+Added bonus: You can in turn ask these prospects what information they'd like to see in the whitepaper.
+You'll get more data to improve your idea.
+It can even make sense to advertise this landing page on a trial basis, for example with ads on Facebook or Google.
+Using an A/B test, you can also test whether some formulations work better than others.